 When cashback cards are a good idea

-If you do not always pay off your credit card bill in full, then cashback credit cards are not such a good choice.
+If you don’t always pay off your credit card bill in full, then cashback credit cards are not such a good choice.

 Don’t get taken advantage of

 Card providers might attempt to convince you to take out a cashback credit card by coming up with all sorts of scenarios where you’ll earn a small fortune in cashback.

 If you’re not comfortable paying by credit card for these things or you worry about getting into debt, you should avoid taking out a card.

 Another thing to bear in mind before taking out a cashback credit card is that you might have to pay an annual or monthly fee for the card.